cran-task-views/MissingData/MissingData.md

     mechanism.\
     Imputation of data under detection limit for NIR spectra is provided in `r pkg("NIRStat")` for standard analyses of NIR time series.
--   *Epidemiology*: `r pkg("bayesCT")` implements various methods for simulation and analysis of clinical trials in a Bayesian framework that allows for handling and imputation of missing data. `r pkg("sanon")` implements a method for analysis of randomized clinical trials with strata that can handle MCAR data. `r pkg("didimputation")` implements treatment effect estimation and pre-trend testing in diff-in-diff designs with an imputation approach. `r pkg("diyar")` implements record linkage and epidemiological case
+-   *Epidemiology*: `r pkg("sanon")` implements a
+    method for the analysis of randomized clinical trials with strata that can handle MCAR data. `r pkg("didimputation")` implements treatment effect estimation and pre-trend testing in diff-in-diff designs with an imputation approach. `r pkg("diyar")` implements record linkage and epidemiological case